Lecturers are really approachable, and the workload is just right: challenging but not too daunting. I feel prepared for the workplace.Will

 You'll have opportunities to examine real-life organisational problems by making the most of the strong links between Christ Church Business School and a wide range of local, regional and national organisations.

-Our course will open your eyes to different organisations and external environments, so you can understand how they operate and are managed.
+Our course will introduce you to different organisations and external environments, so you can understand how they operate and are managed as businesses.

 You'll develop your business and management skills while being exposed to scenarios and real-world problems that will make you think outside the box.

-The first year will introduce you to the key elements of business management through a diverse range of core modules that focus on finance, accounting, economics, marketing and managing people.
-In Year 2, you'll delve into project management, employability skills and leadership as well as selecting optional modules.
+The first year will introduce you to the key elements of business management through a diverse range of core modules:

 Our teaching team will share with you their expert knowledge, experience and research insights during stimulating lectures, seminars and practical workshops.